karolsluszniak/cloudless-box/README.md

 # cloudless-box

-Cloudless box is an opinionated solution to run one or more Ruby on Rails, Node or Meteor applications on single server with PostgreSQL, MongoDB or Redis storage.
+Cloudless box is an opinionated solution to run one or more Ruby on Rails, Node or Meteor applications on single server with PostgreSQL, MongoDB or Redis databases.
 Includes firewall, backup and more.

 ## Features